shinjh0305-jhshin/capstone-node/Readme.md

 ***
 신규구현
-- Mypage, User info change
+- ~Mypage, User info change~
+- ~Payment~
 - Filter & Sorting
+- Redirect to user's raised deal page from deal detail page when clicking the user's nickname
 - Member register : ID uniqueness check
 - (If possible) Chatting : # of messages not read
 - (Waiting for BE) JWT Refresh token(Cookie)